aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/speech-doc.rst

 This tutorial will introduce how to control your turtlebot robot using speech recognition.

 ..
 WARNING::
-    Make sure that you completed installing all the required packages in the previous tutorials and your network set-up is working fine between the ROS Master node and the host node.
+    Make sure that you completed installing all the required packages in the previous tutorials and your network set-up is working fine between the ROS Master node and the Host node.

 ..
 NOTE::